jaxwong/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view the list of events
+1. User requests to view the list of events.
-2. OverBooked shows the list of events
+2. OverBooked shows the list of events.

 Use case ends.

 **Extensions**
 * 1a.
-OverBooked is unable to get the list of events
+OverBooked is unable to get the list of events.
     * 1a1.
-OverBooked shows an error message
+OverBooked shows an error message.

 Use case ends.

 * 1b.
-OverBooked has no events saved
+OverBooked has no events saved.
     * 1b1.
-OverBooked informs the user that there are no events
+OverBooked informs the user that there are no events.

 Use case ends.